How To Deal With Travel Anxiety

 Being able to control your breathing can play a big role in keeping travel anxiety in check.
 Before you leave home, spend time practicing deep breathing techniques.
 Practice breathing in through your nose until you have filled your lungs.
 When you do this correctly, it will feel like your abdomen is also full of air.
 We are often in the habit of shallow breathing, which means we are only filling the top portion of our lungs with air.
 When you breathe, you want to make sure that you are filling your lungs completely.

-Once you have your lungs full, your next step is to hold it in and count to three.This is helping you to calm your breathing.
+Once you have your lungs full, your next step is to hold it in and count to three.This practice will help you to calm your breathing.
 When you get to three, very slowly allow the air to escape from your slightly opened lips.
 Make sure that you expel all of the air from your lungs.
 Then, start the process over again.
-Focusing on your breathing can help take your attention off of the situation that is bringing you anxiety.
+Focusing on your breathing can help take your attention off of the situation that is inducingyou anxiety.

 Stay Away From The Alcohol

 It's pretty common for people that feel anxiety when flying to have a drink before the flight takes off or ask for one once they're in the air.
 However, it is best to avoid alcoholic or caffeinated beverages if you struggle with travel anxiety.
 These types of drink can wreak havoc on your energy level, causing them to spike and crash.
 And, if you aren't used to these types of drinks, you can make your situation worse instead of better.
-It's best to hold off on having a drink like this until you are safely at your destination.
+It's best to hold off on having a drink of either one kinds until you are safely at your destination.

 Find Activities To Distract Yourself

 As long as you are not the one driving the car or flying the plane, it's a good idea to pre-plan activities to distract yourself from traveling.
 Modern technology has expanded the selection that you have in this area.
-You can listen to podcasts, watch your favorite television show, read a good book, play solitaire, or just about anything else like that.
-Try to think of activities that will consume your thoughts and cause you to focus really.
+You can listen to podcasts, watch your favorite television show, read a good book, play solitaire, etc. Try to think of activities that will consume your thoughts and draw your full attention.
 When you are focusing on these activities, your mind will be distracted away from the fear causing thoughts that lead to anxiety.

 Travel With A Weighted Blanket